GerhardusC/htmlTransformer/README.md

 ##### Axum
 I use the Axum web framework for the API as it is well documented and has a good developer experience.

-TODO:
-- Get default port number from cmd line args
-- Add help page to cmd line args
+##### Clap
+I know clap is slightly overkill here, but it only adds compile time, but gives the convenience of a neat help page and an easy to maintain args object.